w3f/Grants-Program/applications/Security_Marketplace.md

    Patrons: Users, generally the owners of big platforms that wish to avail of the auditing services.
    Auditors: Users that are willing to offer their auditing services on the platform.
    Arbiters: Trusted community members that will review the auditor’s work and verify the auditor’s claim for rewards.
-4. The dashboard can be used to access all the available Projects offered by patrons on the platform, the user from there can create a post for their project, bid for already existing projects, or switch to the arbiter's dashboard if authorized.
+4. The dashboard can be used to access all the available Projects offered by patrons on the platform, the user from there can create a post (Audit Request) for their project, bid for already existing projects, or switch to the arbiter's dashboard if authorized.
 5. The patron can create a post which will entail:
    A) Project Status: Whether the project is active, pending, retrieved, completed, awaiting validation, or expired.
 Will be active by default on creation.